revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/07-DataBinding.md

 ---

-8. What is the difference between property and attribute in angular?
+8.What is the difference between property and attribute in angular?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)